Skip to main content

 Sustainable Oyster Value Chains

-Rare Brazil, in partnership with Secretariat of Environment and Sustainability of the State of Pará (SEMAS), Chico Mendes Institute for Biodiversity Conservation (ICMBio), and Marine Environmental Monitoring Laboratory at the Federal University of Pará (LAPMAR/UFPA), catalyzes this process through data-driven governance and behavioral adoption strategies that strengthen community and ecosystem resilience, while aligning with Pará’s climate and bioeconomy agenda.
+In partnership with the Secretariat of Environment and Sustainability of Pará (SEMAS), the Chico Mendes Institute for Biodiversity Conservation (ICMBio), and the Marine Environmental Monitoring Laboratory at the Federal University of Pará (LAPMAR/UFPA), Rare strengthens this system through integrated monitoring, data-driven governance, and community-led behavior change strategies that connect conservation, production, and climate resilience.

 Why it matters

-Aquavilla is not just a local producer — it is the ecological and social nucleus of the Amazonian oyster chain.
-Its management of mangrove oyster banks sustains biodiversity, secures food systems, and supports livelihoods along the Amazon coast.
-Strengthening Aquavilla’s monitoring, governance, and behavioral engagement creates ripple effectsripples across Brazil’s coastal blue economy, making it a replicable model for community-led conservation and production.
+Aquavila is not just a local producer — it is the ecological and social nucleus of the Amazonian oyster chain.
+Through participatory ecological and productive monitoring, the community tracks oyster reproduction, mangrove health, and harvest cycles, generating critical data that guide local and state conservation policies.
+Its community-led management of mangrove oyster banks sustains biodiversity, secures food systems, and supports livelihoods along the Amazon coast.
+Strengthening Aquavila’s governance and adaptive capacity ripples across Brazil’s blue economy, offering a replicable model of locally led conservation and sustainable production.

 Strategic Relevance